joshbeckman/notes/about.md

 I use it to jostle loose ideas when I'm researching a particular problem in software design or writing topic.
 I usually either ask it for a random note or search by keyword.

-The site theme is forked from [Simply Jekyll](https://github.com/raghudotcc/simply-jekyll).
+The site theme is forked from [Simply Jekyll](https://github.com/raghudotcc/simply-jekyll), with alternative styling taken from [Tufte.css](https://edwardtufte.github.io/tufte-css/).
+The site fonts are [Libertinus](https://github.com/alerque/libertinus/).

 ### Features:

 [[***Changelog***<br/>
+\- 16-02-23 Styled with Tufte.css<br/>
 \- 11-02-23 Added Random Note page<br/>
 \- 11-02-23 Search-via-URL-query support<br/>
 \- 11-02-23 Tags added to search results<br/>